mfarooq0001/StreamlitFactCheck/README.md

 This application combines FastAPI and Streamlit to provide a user-friendly interface for detecting fake news using a machine learning model trained on Passive-Aggressive Classifier.

+## Problem Statement:
+In an era where misinformation spreads rapidly through digital platforms, the ability to discern between authentic news articles and fake ones is crucial.
+This project aims to develop a machine learning model leveraging natural language processing (NLP) techniques to effectively differentiate between genuine and fraudulent news content.
+By utilizing datasets like the "Fake News Dataset" from Kaggle, the project will involve preprocessing text, extracting relevant features, and implementing classification algorithms.
+Performance evaluation will be based on metrics such as recall, F1 score, and precision, providing insights into the model's efficacy in detecting fake news articles accurately.

 Dataset: [Kaggle](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset)

 ## Features